shelleg/ansible-docker-role/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+You can pass role parameters inside the playbook

-    - hosts: servers
+  - hosts: docker_host
     roles:
-         - { role: username.rolename, x: 42 }
+      - { role: docker_host, secure_registry: True }

+You can also use group/host vars for that as usual in the inventory file.

 License
 -------